status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

     1. Turn **Notifications** off.

 !!! note
-    Muting all the Status app notifications mutes ephemeral notifications (the ones appearing on your screen and disappearing shortly after).
+    If you mute all Status app notifications, you're also muting notifications that appear on your screen and disappear shortly after.

 ## Customize direct messages notifications